Anti-pluricanonical systems on Fano varieties: Introduction

 \begin{thm} Let $d$ be a natural number and $\epsilon$ a positive real number.
 Assume Conjecture \ref{conj-BAB} holds in dimension $d-1$.
 Then there is a number $v$ depending only on $d$ and $\epsilon$ such that if $X$ is an $\epsilon$-lc weak Fano variety of dimension $d$, then $\vol(-K_X)\le v$.
 In particular, such $X$ are birationally bounded. \end{thm}

 In dimension $3$, the boundedness of $\vol(-K_X)$ was proved by Lai [\ref{Lai}] for $X$ of Picard number one and by Jiang [\ref{Jiang-2}] in general who also proves the birational boundedness of $X$ in [\ref{Jiang}] using different methods.
-Theorem \ref{t-BAB-to-bnd-vol} gives new proofs of their results since Conjecture \ref{conj-BAB} is known in dimension $2$.\\
+Theorem \ref{t-BAB-to-bnd-vol} gives new proofs of their results since Conjecture \ref{conj-BAB} is known in dimension $2$.
+The theorem is one of the crucial inductive steps of the proof of \ref{conj-BAB} in [\ref{B-BAB}].\\

 {\textbf{\sffamily{Boundedness of complements.}}} Shokurov introduced the theory of complements while investigating threefold log flips [\ref{Shokurov-log-flips}, \S 5].
+The theory originates from his earlier work on anticanonical systems on Fano threefolds [\ref{Shokurov-anticanonical}].
 The notion of complement involves both boundedness and singularities of the linear systems $|-mK_X|$.
 It is actually defined in the more general setting of pairs.
 See \ref{ss-compl} for relevant definitions.

 The following theorem was conjectured by Shokurov [\ref{shokurov-surf-comp}, Conjecture 1.3] who proved it in dimension $2$ [\ref{shokurov-surf-comp}, Theorem 1.4] (see also [\ref{PSh-II}, Corollary 1.8], and [\ref{Shokurov-log-flips}] for some cases).